emericsi/ML_EOE_tweets_classification/README.md

 - Logistic_grid.py is the script to cross-validate the logistic regression fitted after the fasttext.
 - run.py simply the script to obtain the final submission for the crowdAI.
 - fT-datasets is a folder which conatains all the datasets usefull for this methods.
-- errors : folder with err1.npy to err5.npy corresponding to various gridsearch for grid_fasttext.py put together in grid_fastText.csv using error_inspection.py (err.npy is the result of the last grid-search).
+- errors : folder with err1.npy to err6.npy corresponding to various grid-search results.
+The file err6.npy contains the largest and most relevant grid-search and was converted to grid_fasttext.csv using error_inspection.py (err.npy is the result of the last grid-search, uploaded each time grid_fasttext.py is run).